 Chess has been said to have many qualities.
 Often misunderstood as a game only for the high-browed intelligentsia, it has many redeeming qualities that attract adherents of all demographics.
-Chess has been the subject of many studies and is often called a sport, game, and even a science.
-It is undeniable that chess players derive benefit from playing the royal game and there are many examples confirming what the studies have already found.
+Chess has been the subject of many studies and is often called a sport, game, and even science.
+It is undeniable that chess players derive benefits from playing the royal game and there are many examples confirming what the studies have already found.

 What is common in the current generation of players is that chess is being used as a stepping stone for success in other areas.
-Chess still has a tremendous amount of “cachet” and draws attention on college and job applications.
+Chess still has a tremendous amount of “cachet” and draws attention to college and job applications.
 It also sharpens the mind to handle the rigors of academic and professional subjects.
 This seems to be the way many young stars are approaching chess.
 Attrition is still very, very high, but when we check on former scholastic stars, many are thriving and engaged in successful careers.
 At some point, a talented young player has to make a tough decision and decide what role chess will play in their lives.

 Below are a few players who received some notoriety on The Chess Drum and links to a profile describing what they are doing now.
 Enjoy!